gopal23688/sales_report/README.md

 # Step 4 : Created the workflow to run the above workflows at 7 AM daily and workflow name is "test" which triggers the workflows one after another.

+# General

+1) I have given necessary roles for making this usecase working
+2) Data is not having the latest data and hence in code sql i have not added date-7 as it will not populate the table output.